Insurgency in Northeast India: Spillover in Myanmar

 The Indo-Burmese border was drawn over the homeland of many ethnic groups, such as the Mizos/Chins and the Nagas, with communities with strong ethnic ties living on both sides of the border.
 Several separatist groups have operated out of Myanmar, crossing into India via the porous border.

 India-Myanmar military cooperation dates back to the 1960s when the Tatmadaw intercepted Naga and Mizo rebels heading to China for training.
 Indian support for the pro-democracy movement in the 1980s had caused the Tatmadaw to stop their operations against the northeastern rebel groups.

 After the 2015 Manipur ambush, India conducted surgical strikes against NSCN-K camps inside Myanmar, and inflicted significant casualties.

 In February and June 2019, Indian army and the Burmese Tatmadaw carried out joint operations Sunrise and Sunrise II, targeting in co-ordination several militant groups along the Indo-Burma border including the Kamtapur Liberation Organisation (KLO), the NSCN-K, the United Liberation Front of Assam (I) and the National Democratic Front of Boroland (NDFB).
-In February, Burmese troops stormed the NSCN-K headquarters at Taga.
+In February, Burmese troops stormed the NSCN-K headquarters at Taga in Hkamti Township.
 The Indian army reciprocated by starting a major operation against the Arakan Army in south Mizoram.